apache/nuttx/configs/sam4e-ek/README.txt

       CONFIG_SYSTEM_CDCACM=y                : Enable an CDC/ACM example
       CONFIG_SYSTEM_CDCACM_DEVMINOR=0       : Use /dev/ttyUSB0

+  NOTES:

-  NOTE: You cannot have both the CDC/ACM and the MSC class drivers enabled simultaneously in the way described here.
+  1. You cannot have both the CDC/ACM and the MSC class drivers enabled simultaneously in the way described here.
 If you want to use both, then you will need to consider a USB "composite" devices that support supports both interfaces.
 There are no instructures here for setting up the USB composite device, but there are other examples in the NuttX board support directories that can be used for reference.

+  2. Linux supports the CDC/ACM driver out of the box.
+Windows, on the other than requires that you first install a serial driver (a .inf file).
+There are example .inf files for NuttX in the nuttx/configs/spark directories.

   Debugging USB Device
   --------------------